 |Salary:||From £36,333 per annum|

-Please note, this post is fixed term for 24 months, and full time at 1.0 FTE.
+Please note this role is fixed term for 12 months, and full time at 1.0 FTE.

 We strive for a diverse workforce with the very best employees and are committed to creating an inclusive environment for all.
 The University encourages applications from underrepresented groups inclusive of Black, Asian and other minoritised/marginalised ethnic groups, all gender identities and expressions from the LGBT+ community, candidates with a disability, and those that practise different faiths and beliefs, to enhance our One Community where we strive to be kind, patient, and supportive of each other.